antoinebres/scrapy_es_watson/README.md

-Let's create a new file named figaro_spider.py inside the crawler/crawler/spiders directory.
-This will be our spider. copy/paste the following:
+Let's create a new file named _figaro_spider.py_ inside the _crawler/crawler/spiders_ directory.
+This will be our spider.
+Copy/paste the following:

     import scrapy
     class figaroSpider(scrapy.Spider):